A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-About the Cahn Hilliard equation, recall that the system is of fourth-order in space, which introduces severe restrictions on the time step for most classical methods due to numerical instability.
-To overcome these difficulties, an natural idea is to adapt the convex splitting strategy of the Cahn--Hilliard energy, which was first proposed by Eyre \cite{MR1676409} and became popular as a simple, efficient, and stable scheme to approximate various evolution problems with a gradient flow structure~\cite{MR2418360,MR2519603,MR2799512,MR3100769,MR3564350,MR3682074,DU2020425}.
+Recall that the Cahn-Hilliard system is of fourth-order in space, which introduces severe restrictions on the time step for most classical methods due to numerical instability.
+To overcome these difficulties, a natural idea is to adapt the strategy of convex splitting of the Cahn--Hilliard energy which was first proposed by Eyre~\cite{MR1676409}.
+This technique has become very popular for it provides simple, efficient, and stable schemes to approximate various evolution problems with a gradient flow structure~\cite{MR2418360,MR2519603,MR2799512,MR3100769,MR3564350,MR3682074,DU2020425}.
 For instance, a first- and second-order splitting scheme was proposed in \cite{backofen2017convexity,salvalaglio2019doubly,Doubly_anisotropic} to address the case of the Cahn--Hilliard equation with mobility.
-However, these approaches are based on the finite element method and requires the resolution of linear system at each step which can be ill-conditioned in the case of degenerated mobilities.
-In this direction, we recently propose in \cite{bretin2020approximation} a semi-implicit Fourier spectral method in the spirit of \cite{Chen_fourier,Bretin_brassel,bretin2017new,bretin_largephases,bretin2018multiphase}.
-Here, the idea is to exploit the variational structure of the mobility by using an additionally convex splitting of its associated metric.
-In such way, we obtain a very simple, efficient and stable scheme even in the case of degenerated mobilities. \\
+However, these approaches are based on finite elements and require the resolution of linear systems at each step, which can be ill-conditioned in the case of degenerate mobilities.
+As an alternative, we proposed recently in \cite{bretin2020approximation} a semi-implicit Fourier spectral method in the spirit of \cite{Chen_fourier,Bretin_brassel,bretin2017new,bretin_largephases,bretin2018multiphase}.
+The idea is to exploit the variational structure of the mobility by using an additional convex splitting of the associated metric.
+It gives a very simple, effective, and stable scheme even in the case of degenerate mobilities. \\

-About the system of Cahn Hilliard equations, recall that in \cite{LEE20084787}, the authors propose a accurate non linear multigrid method.
-However, this approach requires the resolution of an $2L \times 2L$ system of equations which can be problematic when $L$ is large.
-Based on the first-order convex splitting method, Lee and al \cite{LEE20121009} developed a practically unconditionally gradient stable conservative nonlinear numerical scheme for converting the $L$-phase Cahn-Hilliard system into a system of $L$ Cahn--Hilliard equations.
+An accurate non linear multigrid method was proposed in~\cite{LEE20084787} to approximate the solution to the Cahn-Hilliard equation.
+However, this approach requires the resolution of a $2L \times 2L$ system of equations which can be problematic when $L$ is large.
+Based on the first-order convex splitting method, Lee et al~\cite{LEE20121009} developed a practically unconditionally gradient-stable conservative nonlinear numerical scheme for converting the $L$-phase Cahn--Hilliard system into a system of $L$ Cahn--Hilliard equations.
 This reduces significantly the computational cost.
-More recently, Yang and Kim \cite{YANG2020105276} proposed an unconditionally stable with second-order accuracy based on the Crank-Nicolson scheme and adopt the idea of stabilized method \cite{PhysRevE.60.3564}. \\
+More recently, Yang and Kim~\cite{YANG2020105276} proposed an unconditionally stable with second-order accuracy based on the Crank-Nicolson scheme and adopted the idea of stabilized method~\cite{PhysRevE.60.3564}. \\